Accessibility Tools

 • using media literacy skills,

-• critically analyzing statistics,
+• critically analyzing texts, data, AI output,

 • thoroughly conducting scientific work,